suryajayaraman/dl_blogs/Tensorrt_cpp/tensorrt_cpp.md

     - Need **calibration data** to enable INT8 inference

 ### Results
-- Compare avg inference time b/w pytorch and tensorrt execution
+- Compare average inference time between PyTorch and TensorRT execution.
 - CUDA initializes and caches some data.
 So, first call is always slower.
 Use avg time across multiple cycles
 - 4-6 times using FP16 mode, 2-3 times using FP32 mode